qmk/qmk_firmware/docs/features/rawhid.md

 ## Receiving Data from the Keyboard {#receiving-data-from-the-keyboard}

 If you need the keyboard to send data back to the host, simply call the `raw_hid_send()` function.
-It requires two arguments - a pointer to a 32-byte buffer containing the data you wish to send, and the length (which should always be `RAW_EPSIZE`).
+It requires two arguments: a pointer to a 32-byte buffer containing the data you wish to send, and the length (which should always be `RAW_EPSIZE`).

 The received report can then be handled in whichever way your HID library provides.